How to Create a Training Manual

 While employee training manuals may also be used to train existing staff on new processes and systems, the ultimate goal remains the same: To ensure that every employee has a clear understanding of their role, what’s expected of them, and how they fit into the company’s framework.

-Project Manuals
+Project manuals

 Project manuals will often outline objectives, milestones, roles, and responsibilities.
-In doing so, the best project manuals will help keep teams on track, ensuring that everyone works toward the same goal with a clear direction and purpose.
+In doing so, the best project manuals will keep teams on track, ensuring that everyone works toward the same goal with a clear direction and purpose.

-Task Manuals
+Task manuals

 Task manuals delve deep into the nitty-gritty details of specific tasks and operations.
 Instead of giving a broad overview, they provide step-by-step instructions on how to perform a particular task, to help ensure it’s done correctly and efficiently every time.